miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added mods.cfg file and some Python scripts to make modding easier.
 Corrected bad clockhands in intro, bailbonds and observatory levels.
 Hexedited floating garbage in parking garage and downtown hub maps.
-Fixed cabbie's seating on some maps and people not giving jewelery.
+Fixed cabbie's seating on some maps and people not giving jewelry.
 Corrected some minor level issues and console errors on game start.
 Added some missing doors and and several female bums to hub levels.
 Made King's Way door consistent and fixed a Society of Leopold lock.